retsoksirhc/veritone-interview/README.md

 # Veritone Interview Coding Challenge
 This app serves as my completed Veritone interview challenge
 ## Installing and running
 The app is standalone and does not require any database connections or upstream service calls.
-It is based in Node, and persists data to a local file using node-persist in leiu of spinning up a separate database instance.
+It is based in Node, and persists data to a local file using node-persist in lieu of spinning up a separate database instance.

 ### Requirements
 - A modern version of Node (I used 17.7.1)